Which of the following is an example of artificial selection? | Channels for Pearson+

 1

-Understand the concept of artificial selection: Artificial selection is a process where humans intentionally breed organisms to produce desired traits, such as specific physical characteristics or behaviors.
+Understand the concept of artificial selection: Artificial selection is a process where humans intentionally select and breed organisms with desirable traits to enhance or perpetuate those traits in future generations.

-Compare artificial selection to natural selection: Natural selection occurs without human intervention, where environmental pressures lead to the survival and reproduction of organisms with advantageous traits.
+Compare artificial selection to natural selection: Natural selection occurs without human intervention, driven by environmental pressures, while artificial selection is guided by human choices.

-Analyze each example provided: Darwin's finches evolving different beak shapes is an example of natural selection driven by environmental factors.
-Development of antibiotic resistance in bacteria is also natural selection, as bacteria with resistance survive and reproduce.
+Analyze the examples provided: Evaluate each example to determine whether it involves human intervention or natural environmental factors.

-Focus on the example of breeding dogs: Breeding dogs to produce specific coat colors is artificial selection because humans are intentionally choosing which dogs to breed based on desired traits, such as coat color.
+Identify the example involving human intervention: Breeding dogs to enhance specific traits such as size or coat color is a clear case of artificial selection because humans are actively choosing which dogs to breed based on desired traits.

-Conclude that artificial selection involves human intervention, while the other examples (peppered moths and antibiotic resistance) are results of natural selection or environmental changes.
+Conclude that the other examples (antibiotic resistance, finch beak shapes, and moth color changes) are examples of natural selection, as they result from environmental pressures rather than human-directed breeding.

 Watch next